PUBLIC SERVICE ARTICLE

 Joseph W. Ferrara, EdD

-The oversimplification and overuse of self-esteem has led to both misunderstanding and underestimating its nurturing and/or lethal antecedents and subsequent desirable or fatal consequences, a tragedy (2).
+The oversimplification and overuse of self-esteem has led to both gross misunderstanding and underestimating its life-giving, nurturing and/or lethal antecedents and subsequent desirable or fatal consequences, a tragedy (2).
 Nevertheless:

 |I.||Do the different psychogenic psychiatric diagnostic disorders have a common denominator which can fit into a single treatment program, irrespective of patients’ differential psychiatric intake complaints or symptoms?|